Compare Cheap Pet Insurance

 Here is a summary of Trustpilot and Defaqto ratings for LV pet insurance:

 LV= Quote Comparison

-Is it worth adding a voluntary excess in order to lower your premium?
+Is it worth it?
 Generally speaking, we find that if you'll claim at least once in a year, most pet owners would be better off with the lower excess/higher premium combination.
 This is because the change in premium is usually not enough to make up for a higher excess.
-To try to get an idea of how pet insurance premiums are impacted if you add a voluntary excess, we quoted LV= policies for the inclusion of both a £75 voluntary excess and a £125 voluntary excess (bringing the total excess to £150 and £200, respectively).

-To decide if a higher excess is right for you, it's important to consider the financial impact a higher excess might have should you need to claim.
-Consider that on average choosing a total excess of £150 (instead of £75) will save around £29 in annual premium for a healthy, young, mixed breed dog.
-An excess of £200 (instead of £75) would save around £43 in annual premium.
-But, should you need to claim, you'd pay an additional £75 or £125 in excess, more than offsetting the premium savings you achieved.
-A further claim in a year would make the higher excess option even more expensive, relatively.
+Consider the financial impact a higher excess should you need to claim.
+Consider that on average choosing a total excess of £150 (instead of £75) will save around £33 in annual premium for a Lifetime policy for a healthy, young, mixed breed dog.
+But, should you need to claim, you'd pay an additional £75 in excess, more than offsetting the premium savings you achieved.
+A further claim in a year would make the higher excess option even more expensive.

 LV= Notable Features

 Here are some highlights of features available on LV='s pet insurance policies.
 For more complete details and exclusions, please see the policy documents.

 |Dental||Time Limited policies cover injury and removal of first teeth under some conditions; Lifetime policies also cover other conditions subject to annual dental exam/maintenance|